 Something You Should Know

 Want to know if someone is lying to you?
 How about how to live to be 100?
 If you like interesting fact based discussions on really interesting topics, you will really enjoy the Something You Should Know Podcast.
 This is the podcast version of the Something You Should Know radio show that is syndicated to over 8000 stations across the US and Canada.
 Unlike the radio show, the podcast, lasts about 60 minutes, giving host Mike Carruthers time to dig into the meat of the topic.

 Tech Guy Podcast

-Every Saturday and Sunday Leo Laporte, Americans best known computer geek hosts a 3 hour podcast devoted to all things that have a computer chip in it.
+Every Saturday and Sunday Leo Laporte, Americans best known computer geek hosts a 3 hour podcast devoted to all things that have a computer chip in it – phones, tablets, mac vs. PC, ham radio, and the latest tech news, all your answers are right here.
+Got a problem you need help with? look no further.
 Leo is famous for breaking down techie stuff so anybody can understand it.
 If you like tech, you will love this podcast.

 Thomas Jefferson Hour

 The Thomas Jefferson Hour is the most unique podcast I've ever listened to.
 Clay Jenkinson is one of the best known experts on Thomas Jefferson in America.
 In fact, he's been portraying Jefferson on stage for decades (check him out on YouTube).